krasimir/forket/README.md

 * The server’s entry point also need to be processed by Forket.
 This means that it needs to be inside the `src` directory.
 Usually that's the case but who knows.
 * There must be at least one file in the root directory with “use client” directive.
 Forket need to inject some client-side utilities in order to operate.
 * The client entry points (the components that have “use client” need to default export a component)
-* Your http server should provide a parsed body in the request object.
-Or in other words “request.body”.
-Usually you have this already set up.

 ## Materials/inspiration